 Readers’ Catalogue Summer 2020

-Presenting the Winter 2019 Readers’ Catalogue.
-A printed copy of this catalogue is sent out with all copies of Slightly Foxed magazine Issue 64.
+Presenting the Summer Readers’ Catalogue.
+A printed copy of this catalogue is sent out with all copies of Slightly Foxed magazine Issue 66.

-To buy items from the catalogue simply browse here on the website using the menu on the left or search for individual items using the search bar at the top of your screen.
+To buy items from the catalogue simply browse here on the website using the menu on the left (or at the top on mobile devices) or search for individual items using the search bar at the top of your screen.

 Click here or on the image below to download a PDF version of the catalogue.